ygbuil/Neighborhood-Clustering/README.md

 # Neighborhood-Clustering

 ## Introduction
-This project consists of a clustering of all neighborhoods in Spain based on the following demographic information:
+This project consists of a clustering of all neighborhoods in Spain based on the following demographic information per neighborhood (postalcode):

-* Neighborhood population.
+* Population.
 * Mean age.
 * Percentage of foreign residents.
 * Average salary.